 “I see,” she replies hoarsely.
 “I…suppose that’s unsurprising.

-“Well then,” she gazes up towards me with a neutral face, her tone entirely changing, “What is your name?
-It seems you know quite a lot about me, even if much of it is incorrect”
+“Well then,” she gazes back towards me with a neutral face, her tone entirely changing, “What is your name?
+It seems you know quite a lot about me, even if most of it’s wrong.”

 I pause again, almost as though I forgot it.